maxsimmonds1337/maxsimmonds.engineer/Drone_Hacking/index.md

     main()
 ```

-I tried bruteforcing the URL with a list of commonly used routes (RTSP is in the format rtsp://<ip>:<port>/route/to/stream), but no luck :( And, what's weird, is that I don't see the RTSP stream in wireshark, so I think it's not capturing all the available packets.
+I tried bruteforcing the URL with a [list](https://raw.githubusercontent.com/nmap/nmap/master/nselib/data/rtsp-urls.txt) of commonly used routes (RTSP is in the format rtsp://<ip>:<port>/route/to/stream), with the above program, but no luck :( And, what's weird, is that I don't see the RTSP stream in wireshark, so I think it's not capturing all the available packets.
 I think, the best thing to do now, it to sniff packets directly from my phone, luckily for us, apple has a great way of doing it....

 # [4/4/24]

-## **sniff sniff* smells like TCP!
+## **sniff sniff** smells like TCP!

 <img width="1710" alt="image" src="https://github.com/maxsimmonds1337/maxsimmonds.engineer/assets/58208872/75ab832d-ba4c-4c49-b048-b955cecb4da2">